RhetTbull/macnotesapp/README.md

   notes add -e

+  Add a new note from URL (downloads URL, creates a cleaned readable version to store in new Note):

+  notes add --url URL

+  notes add -u URL

   If NOTE is a single line, adds new note with name NOTE and no body.
 If NOTE is more than one line, adds new note where name is first line of NOTE and body is remainder.